adamtow/cronios/documentation.md

 <a href="https://routinehub.co/shortcut/1267" class="button button-primary">Download Cronios from RoutineHub.co</a>

 You can check for updates by choosing **Check for Updates…** in Settings.
-Cronios makes use of [UpdateKit](http://www.mikebeas.com/updatekit/) to manage the update process.
-If you have problems upgrading, go back to the RoutineHub page to download and re-install.

 >Note: Cronios' shortcut name must remain `Cronios` for it to function properly.